Good morning Chief...

 Amid Trump Tariff Uncertainty, Foreign Exchange Reserves Recorded Stable

-• Based on an official statement from Bank Indonesia (BI) on Thursday (7/8/2025), the position of foreign exchange reserves in July 2025 was recorded at US$152.0 billion, slightly down from the position at the end of June 2025 of US$152.6 billion.
-The position of foreign exchange reserves is considered very adequate because it is equivalent to financing 6.3 months of imports, above the international standard of 3 months of imports.
+- Based on official information from Bank Indonesia (BI) on Thursday (7/8/2025), the foreign exchange reserve position in July 2025 was recorded at US$152.0 billion, slightly down from the end of June 2025 position of US$152.6 billion.
+This foreign exchange reserve position is considered very adequate because it is equivalent to financing 6.3 months of imports, above the international standard of 3 months of imports.

-• Indonesia's foreign exchange reserves from April 2025 to July 2025 were in a relatively stable position.
+- Indonesia's foreign exchange reserves have been relatively stable from April 2025 to July 2025.
 In April, the value of foreign exchange reserves was at USD 152.46 billion, in May at USD 152.48 billion, in June at USD 152.56 billion, and in July at USD 151.98 billion.

-• Chairman of the Indonesian Exporters Association (GPEI) Benny Soetrisno said that potential pressures ahead still need to be watched, especially from the US tariff policy that sets an import tariff of 19% on products from Indonesia, which could affect national export performance.
-Leading commodities such as coal and CPO are expected to remain the main pillars of Indonesia's external sector resilience.
+- Chairman of the Indonesian Export Entrepreneurs Association (GPEI), Benny Soetrisno, said that potential future pressures still need to be observed, especially from the US tariff policy which sets an import tariff of 19% on products originating from Indonesia, which could affect national export performance.
+Leading commodities such as coal and CPO are expected to remain the main support for the resilience of Indonesia's external sector.

 Read more here.

-UMKM ' Path to Europe: When Trade Agreements Become New Opportunities
+The UMKM Path to Penetrating Europe: When Trade Agreements Become New Opportunities

-• When the Indonesia-European Union Comprehensive Economic Partnership Agreement (IEU-CEPA) was finally finalized after a long process, many had high hopes for the deal.
+- When the Indonesia–European Union Comprehensive Economic Partnership Agreement (IEU-CEPA) was finally completed after a long process, many placed great hopes on this agreement.

-• In fact, even before CEPA was officially agreed, Indonesia had recorded a trade surplus with Europe.
-The value of exports to this region reached USD9.6 billion for the January-June 2025 period, placing Europe as the second largest trading partner after ASEAN.
-Now, with more friendly tariffs and preferential schemes, the potential for exports to Europe is predicted to skyrocket.
+- In fact, even before CEPA was officially agreed upon, Indonesia had recorded a trade surplus with Europe.
+The value of exports to this region reached USD 9.6 billion for the January-June 2025 period, placing Europe as the second-largest trading partner after ASEAN.
+Now, with more favorable tariffs and preferential schemes, the potential for exports to Europe is predicted to skyrocket.

-• Executive Director of Kadin Indonesia Institute Mulya Amri said Europe is willing to help increase capacity.
-Mulya emphasized the importance of traceability, the ability to track the origin of products, which is an absolute requirement in the European market.
-Collaboration between Europe, the Indonesian government, and Kadin is geared towards preparing small businesses to be export-ready.
+- Executive Director of the Indonesian Chamber of Commerce and Industry (Kadin) Institute, Mulya Amri, mentioned that Europe is willing to assist in capacity building.
+Mulya emphasized the importance of traceability, the ability to trace the origin of products, which is an absolute requirement in the European market.
+Collaboration between Europe, the Indonesian Government, and Kadin is directed at preparing small business actors to be export-ready.

 Read more here.